Xovesh/Personal-Projects/Pokedex/README.md

 You need to have installed BeautifulSoup4

-All you need to get it worked is to download the next files:
+All you need to get it worked is to download all files except downloadinfo.
-  - __init.py__
-  - __DownloadInfo.py__
-  - __Pokedex.py__
-  - __Pokemon.py__

-The folders Pokemoninfo and Pokemonpictures are not necessary.
-You can download them if you dont want to wait.
+Downloadinfo is for downloading from internet the necessary resources to get it worked.

-To run up the program run __init.py__ file, everything needed is going to be downloaded.
+To run up the program run __init.py__ file

 __NOTE__: You need an internet connection to automatically download files.

 Last time tried downdloading files: 31/05/2018

 ---------------------------------------------------------------------------

 22/07/2018

 DownloadInfo not working properly need small changes.
-You need to download pokemoninfo and pokemonpictures to work properly.